PikachuPenial/Titanmod/PATCHNOTES.md

 - Hip fire spread has been reduced globally by 20%
 - Standardized knife damage profiles (read BALANCE for more details)

+*MOVEMENT CHANGES*
+- Sliding now has a cooldown of 0.9 seconds, player not being grounded will remove this cooldown, allowing for consecutive slide jumps
+- Reduced crouch enter/exit time by 7.5%

 *LEADERBOARD ADJUSTMENT*
 - Added all Accolades as selectable options
 - Visual overhaul of the Leaderboard menu

 **>MAPS**
 *NEW MAPS*
+- Legacy
 - Oxide

 *REMOVED MAPS*